-The Fellow is responsible for the daily assessment of all in-patients of his/her named Consultant and should let the Consultant know if any problems arise.
+The Fellows are responsible for the daily assessment of all in-patients of his/her named Consultant at the PEOC and should let the Consultant know if any problems arise.
+Patients who have their operations on a Friday require a post-operative visit on Saturday morning and the fellows will do this on a rotational basis.
 There is a training Registrar attached to the Unit and ward based junior trainees.
-The Registrar is given prime responsibility for the daily assessment of trauma in-patients but will also be involved with elective work on the Unit.
-When one of the Fellows is away the remaining Fellows should liaise closely with the ward doctors and Registrar on the Unit to trouble-shoot problems for all firms and to contact the responsible Consultant in the event that a problem arises.
-The fellow will join their respective trainer in the elective outpatients, elective theatre lists and ward rounds, including the weekly grand round.
-Pre-admission assessment clinic are held at different times during the week and the fellow is responsible for assessing patients due for admission, and for consenting the patients for their operation.
+The Registrar is given prime responsibility for the daily assessment of trauma in-patients but will also be involved with clinical work on the Hip Unit.
+When one of the Fellows is away the remaining Fellows should liaise closely with the ward doctors and Registrar on the Hip Unit to trouble-shoot problems for all firms and to contact the responsible Consultant in the event that a problem arises.
+The fellow will join their respective trainer in the elective outpatients, elective theatre lists and ward rounds, including the weekly grand round and MDT.
+A pre-admission assessment clinic is held twice weekly and the fellow is responsible for assessing patients due for admission, and for consenting the patients for their operation.
 Any concerns that the fellow has regarding the patients' suitability for surgery should be discussed with the relevant consultant.
-Any fellow performing independent surgery requires a supervising consultant to be present at the hospital.
-Any fellow performing independent surgery is responsible for ensuring the patients understand that they will be the operating surgeon.
-This must be agreed with the patient before the date of the surgery.
-Treatment protocols have been drawn up that apply to all patients on the Hip and Knee Units.
-Data Capture: The unit has a detailed protocol detailing the acquisition of clinical data.
-It is essential that data be collected in a routine and comprehensive fashion.
+The fellows will undertake both directly supervised and personal operating lists, with a consultant available in an adjoining theatre.
+The fellow will also be expected to utilise elective lists made vacant due to leave of other staff.
+Treatment protocols have been drawn up that apply to all arthroplasty patients on the Hip Unit.
+Data Capture:

+The unit has a detailed protocol detailing the acquisition of clinical data.
+It is essential that data be collected in a routine and comprehensive fashion on the Hip Unit.
 Trauma:

-There is a general trauma on call commitment.
+There is a limited general trauma on call commitment.
 The Royal Devon & Exeter Hospital is a Trauma Unit linked to Derriford Hospital in Plymouth, the regional Major Trauma Centre.
-The RDE admits approx. 600 hip fractures a year.
-The 3 fellows in each Unit share one of the on-call slots on the general Orthopaedic Trauma rota (equates to onetrauma week every 6), including fracture clinic and Trauma theatre.
-Each also covers one split weekend (fri/sun) on call every 9 weeks.
-In addition, the 3 fellows provide on-call leave cover for the team Registrar.
+The RDE admits approx. 600 hip fractures a year and the hip team also provides an acute THA and periprosthetic fracture service.
+The 3 hip fellows share one of the on call slots on the general Orthopaedic Trauma rota at middle grade level (this equates to 2 fracture clinics in 6 weeks and one week-day overnight on call a month, plus each covers two split weekends (fri/sun or a sat) on call every 6 months).
 Research: